mwaugh0328/tradewar-tracker/README.md

 #### [Trade War: Time, Products, Region](https://www.tradewartracker.com/the-us-china-trade-war.html)

-  - [make-us-tariffs.ipynb](make-us-tariffs.ipynb) constructs the US, Section 301 tariff actions from orginal source data (see the notebook for details).
+  - [make-us-tariffs.ipynb](make-us-tariffs.ipynb) constructs the US, Section 301 tariff actions from orginal source data (see the notebook for details and [here for some notes](notes/section301-tariffs.md)).

   - [us-china-imports.ipynb](us-china-imports.ipynb) grabs US imports and makes the US import tariff series.
-Note the export series is just taken from [Consumption Response to Trade Shocks repo](https://github.com/mwaugh0328/consumption_and_tradewar), need to fix.
+Note the export series is just taken from [Consumption Response to Trade Shocks repo](https://github.com/mwaugh0328/consumption_and_tradewar), need to fix this part so it's stand alone.

   - [county-projection-imports.ipynb](county-projection-imports.ipynb) projects the US import tariff series down to the county-level by constructing an employment weighted average across industries.